 by: Funding For Good

 If you don’t understand how valuable each donor is, let me help clear it up: They are the most valuable part of your organization.
+As such, a Thank You goes a long way.

 As a fundraising professional, it’s likely that your primary focus is on acquiring new donors to grow your donor base and increase your organization’s capacity.
 New donors are extremely important, but did you know that the average donor retention rate for nonprofits in the US was 45.5% in 2017?
-Simply stated, that means that for every 100 donors your organization has, 54.5% of them will not give a gift in the following 12 months.
+Simply stated, for every 100 donors your organization has, 54.5% of them will not give a gift in the following 12 months.
 Yikes!

 So, the obvious question is, why?
 There are several reasons, but we are going to focus on one.
 THE one.
+Hint: Thank You!

 Imagine walking to your mailbox.
 You see the usual stack – ads, bills, credit card solicitations, and